gama-platform/gama-platform.github.io/wiki/Statements.md

 #### Definition

-A reflex is a sequence of statements that can be executed, at each time step, by the agent.
-If no facet when: is defined, it will be executed every time step.
-If there is a when: facet, it is executed only if the boolean expression evaluates to true.
+Reflexes are sequences of statements that can be executed by the agent.
+Reflexes prefixed by the 'reflex' keyword are executed continuously.
+Reflexes prefixed by 'init' are executed only immediately after the agent has been created.
+Reflexes prefixed by 'abort' just before the agent is killed.
+If a facet when: is defined, a reflex is executed only if the boolean expression evaluates to true.

 #### Usages